 Diagnostic Tests

-Treatment for Cat Asthma
+Main Options for Cat Asthma Treatment

 Medication mostly aims to help manage cat asthma, with the goal of reducing airway inflammation and easing breathing.